santiagolaot/hyperedge-overlap/README.md

 #### Hyperedge overlap

-This folder contains the code to compute the metric and generate the structures.
+This folder contains the code to compute the metric and generate the structures appearing in *Nature Communications* **16**, 555 (2025).

 #### HO-SIS

-This folder contains the code to perform the numerical simulations of higher-order SIS dynamics.
+This folder contains the code to perform the numerical simulations of higher-order SIS dynamics appearing in *Nature Communications* **16**, 555 (2025).

 #### HO-Kuramoto

-This folder contains the code to integrate the higher-order Kuramoto dynamics.
+This folder contains the code to integrate the higher-order Kuramoto dynamics appearing in *Nature Communications* **16**, 555 (2025).

 #### Hyperedge overlap matrix